Liberty vs. Old Dominion NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Old Dominion has not yet combined with its opponents to score more than 54.5 points in a game this season.

-- Saturday's over/under is 8.5 points lower than the two team's combined 63 points per game average.
+- Saturday's total is 10.5 points lower than the two team's combined 63 points per game average.

-- The 34.5 combined points per game that these two squads have allowed this season are 20.0 fewer than the 54.5 total in this contest.
+- These two squads combine to allow 34.5 points per game, 18.0 fewer than this contest's over/under.

-- The average total in Flames games this season is 62.5, 8.0 points more than Saturday's over/under of 54.5.
+- Flames games this season feature an average total of 62.5 points, a number 10.0 points higher than Saturday's over/under.

-- The 58.0 PPG average total in Monarchs games this season is 3.5 points more than this game's over/under.
+- The 52.5-point over/under for this game is 7.0 points below the 59.5 points per game average total in Monarchs games this season.

 Liberty Stats and Trends